 PRTG Manual: Notifications

-PRTG uses notifications to send you alerts whenever PRTG discovers a defined status, such as slow or failing sensors, or when channels breach threshold values.
-You can define an unlimited number of notifications using one, or more, of several notification methods like email, text messaging, push notifications to Android and iOS devices, and many more.
-PRTG sends notifications to the desired user's notification contacts that you can define for each user account.
+PRTG uses notifications to send you an alert, for example, whenever PRTG discovers a defined sensor state or when channels breach specific limits.
+You can define an unlimited number of notifications using one or more notification methods.
+PRTG sends notifications to a user's notification contacts that you can define for each user account.

 PRTG sends a notification when a defined event triggers it.
 The following events can trigger notifications:

-When the value changes, for example, when monitoring files on a hard disk drive for some sensors.
+A specific value changes, for example, when the sensor monitors files on a hard disk drive.

 A notification can use one or more of the following notification methods: